 3D printing, or additive manufacturing, is widely used in the medical industry for medical devices and component parts.
 Choosing the right manufacturing and prototyping partner is critical to bringing your products to the market on time and producing them reliably and cost-effectively.

-We utilize a variety of 3D printing and medical additive manufacturing processes and materials that stand up to the requirements you need in designing and producing medical devices.
+We utilize a variety of 3D printing and medical additive manufacturing processes and materials that stand up to the requirements you need in designing and producing medical devices and equipment components.
 Processes like stereolithography (SLA), Carbon Digital Light Synthesis (DLS), HP Multi Jet Fusion (MJF), fused deposition modeling (FDM), and metal 3D printing are used to create highly complex and intricate parts in a short timeframe.

 Our in-house capabilities are not limited to just 3D printing prototypes and production parts.
 We also have the capacity, equipment, and expertise to drive your production projects forward.
 We operate EDM, CNC turning, 3-axis and 5-axis CNC machining, and medical injection molding and urethane molding.
 We supply component parts for original equipment manufacturers (OEMs) of medical devices and diagnostic equipment, such as MRI and X-ray equipment, as well as parts for surgical devices.
 Our team will work with you to help design, develop, and control the most efficient manufacturing process to fit your timetable, quality requirements, and cost-of-production objectives.